ucrcsedept/course-support/module-2/module2revised.md

 # Introduction to the Linux File System

+> Authors: Victor Hill and Joshua Candelaria (special thanks to Professor Neftali Watkinson and Professor Kris Miller)

+Today's module will quickly go over the basics of the Linux file system and how to use the terminal, which uses a shell called Bash, to navigate through it.
+In this module, you will learn:

+* What the Linux file system is
+* How to organize your server space using folders/directories
+* Basic Bash commands

 ## The Linux File System

 The UCR servers don't run on Windows or MacOS, but rather on Linux.
-In order to access our files, we will have to learn how to navigate the file system.
+In order to access and organize our files, we will have to learn how to navigate the file system.

 Navigating through the Linux file system will be a bit different because we don't rely a graphical interface, we only have the terminal.
 However, the file system itself isn't too different from other file systems you may be familiar with.
 A helpful way to visualize the file system is to view it as a tree: a tree starts at the root.
 In this case, it would be the root directory which is denoted as `/` in Linux and usually as `C:\` in Windows.
 Within these root directories there are many files and directories that live within that root directory called children, and those children have children.
 We will go over several commands that you use to traverse the file system through the command line.

-Even though we have VSCode and other graphical interfaces, it is still important to understand how to navigate a file system with the terminal even if you have a graphical interface!
-One example is for knowing which files to compile and how to correctly navigate to them so you can tell the compiler where to look.
+**Even though we have VSCode and other graphical interfaces, it is still important to understand how to navigate a file system with the terminal even if you have a graphical interface!
+Sometimes, there will be scenarios where a graphical interface just isn't available, and you have only the terimnal.
+One example is for knowing which files to compile and how to correctly navigate to them so you can tell the compiler where to look, so you can use `g++` with the proper parameters.**

 |![Tree of Linux File System](images/linuxfilesystem.png)|
 |:--:|